zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\rho(\bm{r}, \omega) = \frac{1}{i \omega} \nabla \cdot \bm{J}(\bm{r}, \omega).
 $$

 Finally, observe that we only need to find the expression of the electric field.
 From Eqn.
-3.9.1 and 3.10.1, it follows that
+3.9.1 or 3.10.1, it follows that

 $$ \tag{3.12}
 	\bm{B}(\bm{r}, \omega) = \frac{1}{i \omega} \nabla \times \bm{E}(\bm{r}, \omega).